-The doctoral program in Administration and Leadership Studies is designed for future school superintendents and K-16 school leaders.
+The doctoral program in Educational Leadership and Administration is designed for current and aspiring K-16 school leaders.
+Additionally, eligible candidates may earn a Pennsylvania Superintendent's Letter of Eligibility.
 The program offers a rich mix of theory and application.
 In addition to traditional coursework, the program promotes skills in conducting research.

 Program Highlights:

-- Doctoral candidates will remain together as a cohort group throughout the program. - All classes will meet five times per semester on a Friday and Saturday.
-All classes will be presented in a seminar format that combines theory and application.
-The program is designed to accommodate the participants' work schedules. - During a fall leadership retreat, guest speakers, former doctoral students conducting research and professional consultants offer experience and best practices related to leadership skills and management techniques. - Candidates who successfully complete the program receive a doctor of education (Ed.D.) degree from East Stroudsburg University. - Candidates who satisfactorily complete this program may apply for the Superintendent's Letter of Eligibility.
-The Pennsylvania State Department of Education also requires five years of educational administrative experience.
+- Doctoral candidates form a cohort group that remains together throughout the program. - To better accommodate student work schedules, participants will complete two classes each semester (Fall, Spring, and Summer).
+The classes will meet five times per semester on a Friday and Saturday.
+All classes will be presented in a seminar format that combines theory and application. - Students complete a culminating internship that provides application of theory to practice in a job-embedded setting.
+Completion of guided inquires and student portfolio provide artifacts documenting student learning. - Candidates who successfully complete the required coursework and defend their dissertation receive a doctor of education (Ed.D.) degree from East Stroudsburg University. - Candidates who satisfactorily complete the required coursework and superintendent internship may apply for the Superintendent's Letter of Eligibility.
+The Pennsylvania State Department of Education also requires six years of educational experience with at least three years of those in an administrative position and a proficient score on the required state assessment.